MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 # Design Your Own Computer
 # Episode 20 : "Text Display"

 Welcome to "Design Your Own Computer".
-After this episode the computer will be able to display 80x60 characters on the VGA output.
+The purpose of this episode is to enable the display of 80x60 characters on the VGA output.
+To do this we need to do the following:
+* Modify memory map by adding the character and color memories.
+* Allow the VGA module access to these memory regions.
+* Implementing character display in the VGA module.
+* Software support
+Furthermore, we wish to retain the ability to display the CPU debug on the VGA output.

 ## Memory map
 The screen resolution is 640x480 pixels and since our font is 8x8 pixels this